 - As the Collective's training is open to all youth workers in this region, there is no additional facility for individual organisations to request grants in the Tasman, Nelson Marlborough combined area.

-If you - or the organisation you work or volunteer for as a youth worker - are not based in any of these three regions, please contact our office nearest to you for more information or a grant request form:
+If you - or the organisation you work or volunteer for as a youth worker - are not based in Central North Island, Lower North Island, Canterbury or the Nelson/Tasman/Marlborough region (the regions where the fund is administered by local community organisations), please contact our office nearest to you for more information or a grant request form:

 The Youth Worker Training Scheme may fund: